attapornamo/nestjs-aws-cognito/README.md

 ```

 ## 4. Compile Env
-Rename .env.template to .env and compile with Cognito auth data.
+Rename .env.txt to .env and compile with Cognito auth data.

 ## 5. Build & Run
 ```